Daniel Escobar

-Daniel Richard Escobar (April 9, 1964 – December 13, 2013) was an American actor known for playing Mr. Escobar, a teacher on the Disney Channel TV series, Lizzie McGuire.
+Daniel Rene Escobar (April 9, 1964 – December 13, 2013) was an American actor known for playing Mr. Escobar, a teacher on the Disney Channel TV series, Lizzie McGuire.
 His other television credits include Charmed, Curb Your Enthusiasm, NYPD Blue, and Malcolm in the Middle, amongst others.
 He died in a Los Angeles hospital on December 13, 2013, from complications resulting from diabetes; he was 49 years old.

 Early life and career

 He was born in McAllen, Texas.
 His last role was a waiter in Whitney back in 2011.